crysalead/chaos-orm/docs/models.md

 * `->count()` : to get the count value.
 * `->get()`   : to get the full collection (it's an alias to `->all()`)

-The response from a query is an entity or a collection of entities by default.
-However you can switch to a different representation:
+The response of above methods will depends on the `'return'` option value.
+By default the fething method will return an entity or a collection of entities.
+However you can switch to a different representation like in the following:

 ```php
 // A collection of entities